 Adding Depth to Writing and Understanding

-Then, I address the boys and say, “Gentlemen, take special care with this information.
-I am helping you woo women.
-Giving a girl flowers is one thing, choosing specific flowers and being able to tell your intended why–is priceless.” [insert girls giggling and sounds of agreement here]
+Then, I address the class and say, “Lovelies, take special care with this information.
+I am helping you effectively woo.
+Giving a special someone flowers is one thing, choosing specific flowers and being able to tell your intended why–is priceless.” [insert girls giggling and sounds of agreement here]

 Older Meanings Rock!